elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 user can perform in our application: `DisplayGamesList` and `HideGamesList`.

-Before we update our model and perform our actions, let's create a `case` statement that will allow us to handle our different messages (note that we're actually just returning the same model that's being passed in for now, and we'll perform the actual updates soon):
+Before we update our model and perform our actions, let's create a `case` expression that will allow us to handle our different messages (note that we're actually just returning the same model that's being passed in for now, and we'll perform the actual updates soon):